No whistleblower should go unheard or unprotected.

 People know how to speak up, how to listen and how to act safely and fairly.

-Protect works to make whistleblowing safer not just case by case, but system by system.
+Protect works to make whistleblowing safer not just case by case, but systematically across the legal and policy landscape.
 We use evidence from our Advice Line, legal expertise and employer work to show where protections are failing, then work with Parliament, government, regulators, courts and civil society to push for change.For more than 30 years, we have helped shape the UK’s whistleblowing framework and continue to campaign for stronger laws, clearer duties on employers and better accountability when concerns are ignored.

 Our impact